changks/changks.github.io/_publications/2015-10-01-paper-title-number-3.md

 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'I developed and tested some sensors for quantifying plant healthy and canopy structure.
 Water restriction was issued during the summer of 2016 in Guelph, so I used that chance to see how soil water and irrigation influence the field.'

-and The maintenance of natural turfgrass sports fields is a player safety issue.
-Irrigation of sports fields during times of limited precipitation is needed to preserve the cushioning effect of green turfgrass cover and minimize surface hardness.
-This would serve to decrease the risk of player injury, as well as to prevent plant death and the inherent costs of replanting.'
 date: 2017-10-01
 venue: 'International Turfgrass Society Research Journal'
 paperurl: 'doi: 10.2134/itsrj2016.09.0832'